 The functional org chart divides people into different groups based on expertise and specialty.
 This structure gets involved in a great amount of process standardization within a company, with the real decision-making authority centered at the top of the organization.
 Employees in one department are responsible only for relevant tasks.
 For instance, an HR department that focuses only on recruitment & training, a sales department that only engages in sales activities, and an engineering department that only designs products and produces facilities.

-In the functional structure, functions are separated in different groups, resulting in some defects.
+In the functional structure, functions are separated into different groups, resulting in some defects.
 Here are the major disadvantages you must consider:

 When referring to the functional organizational structure, employees are grouped based on their roles and functions, resulting in functional units such as marketing, HR, finance, etc. Generally, the heads of these specialized units will report to the top management of the company.
 According to the company’s size, the functional units might be further divided into smaller units.
 The sub-division type of organizational structure seems to be the most common organizational structures that many companies have applied.